manas-katual/big-brain/content/notes/Functions in C.md

 - There are 2 types of function
 	- predefined function
 	- user defined function.
-- Predefined are already defined we just use them like `printf()` it is a predefined function and user defined function is something that we users defined or you can say create like for example `amit()`.
+- Predefined functions are already defined we just use them like `printf()` it is a predefined function and user defined function is something that we users defined or you can say create like for example `amit()`.
 - There are 2 types of User defined functions
 	- call by value/pass by value
 	- call by reference.